Mum what do you want for Christmas?

 A spa break

-My eldest daughter’s fiance bought her and I a day at Champneys last year which was gorgeous.
+My eldest daughter’s fiance bought her and I a day at Champneys for Christmas last year which was gorgeous.
 A day for the two of us to spend together being pampered, that we both loved.
 Since there are also Champneys spa breaks where you can make use of all the facilities, book some extra treatments, and stay overnight I cannot imagine how relaxed I would be after a stay like that.
 I think I might float home.

 When we went before I could feel my shoulders visibly lowering from under my ears and my whole body relaxing.
 We booked a couple of extra treatments (hello chocolate massage, it was amazing) and loved just going off to one of the quiet rooms for a snooze in the dark after lunch (a gorgeous healthy buffet).
 If I had the money I would be doing one of these every month!